 Capturing my library, March 18, 2021

-Everyone knows one when they see one — but that animals and letters have a lot in common is not something we think about all the time.
-That books are made of pages, paragraphs, sentences, of words and words from letters: and if we go (all the way) back to hieroglyphs, that these letters are often an animal becoming a sound, shortened to the first vowel or consonant of its name, like the A is an aleph or an ox's head that the Romans later flipped on its side, and it remains unclear whether the animal hiding under the letter N was once a snake or a fish hiding under the N.
+Everyone knows one when they see one — but that animals and letters might have something in common is not something you think about all the time.
+That books are made of pages, paragraphs, sentences, of words and words from letters: and if we go (all the way) back to hieroglyphs, that these letters are often an animal becoming sound, shortened to the first vowel or consonant of its name, like the A is an aleph, an ox's head that the Romans later flipped on its side, and it remains unclear whether the animal hiding under the letter N was once a snake or a fish.

-The story of the Penguin logo is another, apparently an idea by Allen Lane of The Bodley Head following the example of the first publishing house to produce mass market paperbacks: the Albatross Books company.
+The story of the Penguin logo is another, apparently an idea by Allen Lane of The Bodley Head, based on the example of the first publishing house to produce mass market paperbacks: the Albatross Books company.

 Copying the copier, many publishers followed suit, choosing and designing their logos, naming a series after the least bookish species of animals, so every library now hides a menagerie (a zoo, an Artis) of different birds and bees and bears.
-As they line up side by side and on top of each other, what the spines of books keep telling us is also a soft reminder of the pictographic origin and the rebus principle underlying the written language we use all the time.
+As they line up side by side and on top of each other, what the spines of books keep telling us is a soft reminder of the pictographic origin and of the rebus principle underlying the written language we use all the time.